marcobn/PAOFLOW/README.md

  PAOπ

- Utility to construct and operate on Hamiltonians from the Projections of DFT wfc on Atomic Orbital basis (PAO)
+ Utility to construct and operate on Hamiltonians from the Projections of DFT wfc on Atomic Orbital bases (PAO)

  Copyright (C) 2016 ERMES group (http://ermes.unt.edu)
  This file is distributed under the terms of the